For reliable information on COVID-19, please only follow information from Trusted Sources:

 Walking trails and open space will remain open as long as possible to enable outdoor exercise, but we ask that all park visitors follow CDC guidelines to include:

 2) Avoid gathering in large groups – please leave areas where more than 50 people are gathering.

 3) Practice physical distancing with at least 6 feet between individuals at all times.

 4) Stay home if you or anyone in your household is sick.

 5) Bring your own sanitizer for personal and frequent use.

-Special Events (as of 3/13/2020): The Parks and Recreation Department here in the Town of Stallings has decided to postpone our upcoming special events.
+Special Events (as of 3/35/2021): The Parks and Recreation Department here in the Town of Stallings has decided to postpone our upcoming special events.
 This is in response to a recommendation from the CDC, NC Emergency Management Agencies, and Gov. Roy Cooper that municipalities consider cancelling or postponing mass gatherings in the state of North Carolina.
 This is not a decision we make hastily or lightly, but after reviewing all the relevant information, it is the necessary choice to do our part to reduce the impact of COVID-19 outbreak conditions in our community.
-We will reevaluate on July 6 to determine future actions.

 How to prevent the spread of coronavirus and other influenza?